 According to the United Nations, the majority of the world’s population is growing older, in 2000, 10% of the total population of the world was over 60 years old and is projected to increase to 21% by 2050.
-The single most important societal threat to the ageing population is the cognitive decline resulting in loss of dignity, independence, and enormous pressure for resources.
+The single most important societal threat to the aging population is the cognitive decline resulting in loss of dignity, independence, and enormous pressure for resources.

 To answer these scientific questions the Jadavji laboratory uses different tools, including rodent to model diseases, behavioral testing, in vitro and in vivo techniques